 “So, it seems that wearing a bikini does give a woman power, the power to shut down a man’s ability to see her as a person, but rather as an object,” Rey concludes.

-Therefore ladies, I implore you think twice before you put on a bikini this year.
+Therefore ladies, I implore you to think twice before you put on a bikini this year.
 Respect yourself.
 Respect the boys and men in your life.
-Be mindful of what you wear everyday, if it’s for no other reason than this: “Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves” (Philippians 2:3, ESV).
+Be mindful of what you wear every day if it’s for no other reason than this:

 As with everything in life, modesty is an issue of the heart.